rekalogika/rekalogika.dev/docs/collections/03-behaviors/07-class-arguments.md

 Our classes accept arguments in their constructors.
 Different classes may or may not accept the different arguments listed below.
-Most of these arguments accept null, which means use the default value.
+Most of these arguments accept null, which means the default value.

 ## The Arguments